 - Protecting emergency patients and staff from violent acts is fundamental to ensuring quality patient care.

-- ACEP encourages all states to enact legislation that establishes maximum categories for offenses and criminal penalties against individuals who commit violence against health care workers.[ii]
+- ACEP encourages all states to enact legislation that establishes maximum categories for offenses and criminal penalties against individuals who commit violence against health care workers.[iii]

 What is the magnitude of the problem and why should we care?

-- More than 70 percent of emergency nurses reported physical or verbal assault by emergency patients or visitors (2013). [v] The violence happened most frequently while the nurses were triaging patients, restraining or subduing patients or performing invasive procedures.
-Most of the violence occurred at night between 11pm and 7am.[vi]
+The violence happened most frequently while the nurses were triaging patients, restraining or subduing patients or performing invasive procedures.
+Most of the violence occurred at night between 11pm and 7am.[vii]

 There is significant stress to emergency department staff, and to medical patients who seek treatment in the emergency care system, if the emergency department is a site of frequent violence.
 This risk also increases the difficulty of recruiting and retaining highly qualified personnel.
 Patients with medical emergencies deserve a place of care that is free of physical dangers from other patients, and care from staff that is not distracted by individuals with behavioral or substance-induced violent behavior.